-- 1. Contestant must be female, as demonstrated by a copy of an original birth certificate if requested, to enter the breakaway roping - 2.
-All ages - 3.
+1. Contestant must be female, as demonstrated by a copy of an original birth certificate if requested, to enter the breakaway roping

+- 2. All ages - 3.
 Money won does not count for high point or all around - 4.
 Minimum added money will be five hundred (\$500) - 5.
 The barrier shall be set as per Section VIII B. 2. a. - 6.
 In the breakaway uniform animals must be used.
-Breakaway calves must not weigh over four hundred (400) pounds and weigh a minimum of two hundred (200) pounds.

-- 7. Horned cattle shall not be used in the breakaway roping.
+Breakaway calves must not weigh over four hundred (400) pounds and weigh a minimum of two hundred (200) pounds. - 7.
+Horned cattle shall not be used in the breakaway roping.
 Horned cattle are defined as those with horns longer than three inches (3") measured from the base of the horn.
 Only one (1) horn has to be over three inches (3") to be classified. - 8.
 The field judge will flag the contestant when the rope breaks away from the horn. - 9.
 Only One (1) loop will be permitted.
 Roping the calf without releasing the loop from the hand is not permitted. - 10.
 Legal catch must be clean around the neck.
 The calf's head must pass through the loop or contestant will be disqualified.
 A legal neck catch is defined as passing completely over the calf's head and must not include any appendages including figure eight over the tail. - 11.
 Event will be run with an open gate. - 12.
 Ropes are tied at the very end of the rope, to saddle horn with nylon string of any color.
 Colorful or white cloth with dimensions of six inches by six inches (6"x6") must be attached to end of rope.
 Nothing may be used on the rope to keep loop from drawing tight.
 No knots in breakaway ropes in front of the tie string. - 13.
 Contestant will receive no time should she break rope from the saddle horn by hand or by touching rope or string after catch is completed.
 However, if the rope should dally around the horn, the contestant may ride forward, undally the rope, and then stop her horse to make the rope break away. - 14.
 Breakaway calves must be numbered and drawn for.
 The animals used shall be different from the animals used in any other timed event. - 15.
 Must have a minimum one third (1/3) the number of stock. - 16.
 Breakaway animals must be lined. - 17.
 A breakaway contestant must have a hat on her head while calling for her animal. - 18.
 The contestant must pass through the barrier before throwing her loop.
 Breaking the barrier will result in a 10 second penalty. - 19.
 The contestant must be on her horse when time is given. - 20.
-If it is not covered in the specific event rules will reference Section VIII.
+If it is not covered in the specific event rules will reference Section VIII. - 21.
+Spotters may be used in the breakaway roping but must be appointed by a CPRA Official and agreed on with the Breakaway Event Representative.